KeizahMaxwell/shirtify-privacy-policy1/README.md

 ## Information Collection and Use

-Information We Collect
+1.Information We Collect

-1.Shirtify only collects the minimum information necessary to provide our services effectively:
+Shirtify only collects the minimum information necessary to provide our services effectively:

 Name: Used to personalize your shopping experience and process orders.
 Email Address: Used to send order confirmations, updates, and customer support communication.